Public image of Boris Johnson: Political image

 In 2018, The Economist described Johnson as "the most irresponsible politician the country has seen for many years".
 In 2019, The Irish Times described him as "a deeply polarising figure, cherished by many older Conservatives but viewed by others as a serial liar and an amoral opportunist who sold Brexit to the British people on the basis of false promises".
 In 2019, Johnson's former boss at The Daily Telegraph Max Hastings described him as "a brilliant entertainer", but accused him of "[caring] for no interest save his own fame and gratification", criticised his leadership abilities and described him as "unfit for national office".
 Laura Kuenssberg wrote in December 2021 that public perceptions of Johnson had been damaged by a series of controversies related to Westminster Christmas parties during the COVID-19 pandemic, Owen Paterson, and a Downing Street refurbishment.
 The former Speaker of the House of Commons, John Bercow, appearing in a Sky News programme, "The Great Debate", described Johnson as "ritually dishonest" and the worst of the twelve prime ministers he had known, with no redeeming features.

 From 2016, Johnson evoked comparisons (both ideological and physical) with United States President Donald Trump.
-In June 2016, Nick Clegg described him as "like Donald Trump with a thesaurus", while fellow Conservative MP Kenneth Clarke described him as a "nicer Donald Trump".
-Trump acknowledged the comparison, saying British people refer to Johnson as "Britain Trump".
+In June 2016, former Liberal Democrat leader Nick Clegg described him as "like Donald Trump with a thesaurus", while fellow Conservative MP Kenneth Clarke described him as a "nicer Donald Trump".
+Trump acknowledged the comparison, claiming that British people refer to Johnson as "Britain Trump".
 Johnson was critical of Trump on several occasions before Trump's election; he praised Trump as president, but disagreed with some of his policies.
-Comparisons have also been made between Johnson and Silvio Berlusconi, owing to numerous scandals, similar public images and their informal communications styles.
+Comparisons have also been made between Johnson and Italian Prime Minister Silvio Berlusconi, owing to numerous scandals, similar public images and their informal communications styles.

 Johnson's leadership has been viewed as the most scandalous of modern times by historians and biographers, with Andrew Gimson, Anthony Seldon and Tim Bale saying that there had not been such a scandalous prime minister since David Lloyd George in terms of scandal, controversy, and indifference to the rules of public life.
-Seldon noted Johnson's historic "lack of respect for convention and the constitution", while political historian Steven Fielding noted that, while Johnson's personal life was often aired out more publicly than past prime ministers' due to increased scrutiny since the Profumo affair, "the alacrity with which [Johnson] broke rules and conventions and norms that have defined British politics in the postwar period,that is something that is unique", noting that Johnson's behaviour in public office may set a new low for other prime ministers to emulate.
+Seldon noted Johnson's historic "lack of respect for convention and the constitution", while political historian Steven Fielding noted that, while Johnson's personal life was often aired out more publicly than past prime ministers' due to increased scrutiny since the Profumo affair, "the alacrity with which [Johnson] broke rules and conventions and norms that have defined British politics in the postwar period, that is something that is unique", noting that Johnson's behaviour in public office may have set a new low for other prime ministers to emulate.